top of page

 1. Which task is considered knowledge construction?

-1. Students read articles on global warming, comparing and contrasting information gleaned from various sources.
+1. Students read articles on global warming, comparing and contrasting information from various sources.

 2. Students read articles on global warming and discuss information found online or in books.